-Check in is from 3pm, so once we’d unpacked we decided to explore a bit of the area around the hotel on foot and make our way down to the Thames.
-It’s about a 10 minute walk down to Kew Bridge, so the hotel is perfectly placed for a visit to Kew Gardens and there are transport links to take you into the city.
-The London Museum of Water and Steam and The Musical Museum are also less than a 10 minute walk away.
-We also discovered the Watermans Park which has a nice playground for children.
+Check-in is from 3 pm, so once we’d unpacked we decided to explore a bit of the area around the hotel on foot and make our way down to the Thames.
+It’s about a 10-minute walk down to Kew Bridge, so the hotel is perfectly placed for a visit to Kew Gardens and there are transport links to take you into the city.
+The London Museum of Water and Steam and The Musical Museum are also less than a 10-minute walk away.
+We also discovered Watermans Park which has a nice playground for children.
 There were also a number of options if you wanted to eat out too.

 An overnight family stay with Aparthotel Adagio Brentford meant that we’d decided to cook pizza for our dinner so we headed back to our apartment.

 We thoroughly enjoyed spending an overnight family stay with Aparthotel Adagio Brentford, and it was just what we needed to relax and recharge our batteries.
-I can certainly see the concept working for families who are looking for a budget friendly way to explore the city which offers flexibility for all the family.
+I can certainly see the concept working for families who are looking for a budget-friendly way to explore the city which offers flexibility for all the family.
 Have you tried an aparthotel before?
-Aparthotel Adiago also have aparthotels across Europe which I’d certainly consider for adventures further afield.
+Aparthotel Adiago also has aparthotels across Europe which I’d certainly consider for adventures further afield.